sara-sabr/ITStrategy/presentations/en/2020-GCDevEx-DG-Comm.md

 Note:

 - Procurement has a lot of rules.
 And the fear around making a mistake tends to create a fairly risk averse situation around procurement.
-- we have experimented with micro-procurement for open source code in the GC
+- We have experimented with micro-procurement for open source code in the GC

 ---